SherG/cool-iron/blog/sms-marketing.md

 You cannot text anyone who has not opted in to receive SMS messages from you.
 If they opted in for email, you cannot consider this as an opt-in for SMS.
 You need a distinct SMS opt-in option listed when they sign up for your service or product.

-When a user <em>does</em> opt in to receive SMS from you, it must be for a designated campaign, e.g. a giveaway, an event, etc. When you launch a new campaign, you must obtain a new opt-in.
+When a user <em>does</em> opt in to receive SMS from you, it must be for a designated campaign, e.g., a specific giveaway, a one-time event, etc. When you launch a new campaign, you must obtain a new opt-in.

 Twilio has a convenient <a href="https://www.twilio.com/guidelines/sms" target="blank">online resource</a> listing SMS regulations.
-You can search by country a view compliance recommendations.
+You can search by country to view relevant compliance recommendations.

 ## Adding SMS in Autopilot

-I recommend adding SMS via <a href="https://autopilothq.com/" target="blank">Autopilot</a>, a powerful and easy-to-use multi-channel marketing automation platform with drag-and-drop functionality.
+I recommend adding SMS via <a href="https://autopilothq.com/" target="blank">Autopilot</a>, a powerful and easy-to-use multi-channel marketing automation platform with easy drag-and-drop functionality.

 This also offers the benefit of keeping your messaging channels integrated via one platform and your contacts residing in a single marketing database.
 It supports designing for a seamless cross-channel, cross-device customer journey.